MabezDev/xtensa-rust-quickstart/README.md

 You should now be able to call xargo (or cargo xbuild) to build the project.
 You can also run the flash script to both build the project, and flash it to the ESP32

 You will need to change the parameter `BLINKY_GPIO` to match your board's LED pin.
-Unfortunately, this may require adjustments to the chip's IO_MUX peripheral, which will require consulting the ESP32 Technical Reference Manual.
+Unfortunately, this may require adjustments to the chip's IO_MUX peripheral, which will mean consulting the ESP32 Technical Reference Manual.
 See [this issue](https://github.com/MabezDev/idf2svd/issues/11) for more information.

 ## Resources